-House Bill 523 amends Florida law to enhance the educational offerings of the Florida Virtual School (FLVS) by introducing blended learning and establishing the Florida Virtual School Justice Education Program.
-The bill revises the purpose of FLVS to prioritize the development and delivery of blended learning, particularly for students in certain Department of Corrections education programs.
-It introduces new reporting requirements for full-time equivalent students in these blended learning programs and outlines the funding calculation and allocation through the Florida Education Finance Program.
-Additionally, it mandates that students in the Justice Education Program take assessments at Department of Corrections facilities and requires annual performance reports from FLVS.
+House Bill 523 amends Florida law to enhance the educational offerings of the Florida Virtual School (FLVS) by incorporating blended learning and establishing the Florida Virtual School Justice Education Program.
+The bill revises the purpose of FLVS to prioritize the development and delivery of blended learning, particularly for students enrolled in certain Department of Corrections education programs.
+It introduces new funding calculations for full-time equivalent students in these blended learning programs and mandates specific reporting to the Department of Education.
+Additionally, FLVS is required to submit an annual report on its operations, including those related to the Justice Education Program, which will commence in the 2026-2027 school year.

 Statutes affected: H 523 Filed: 1011.61, 1011.62